USS Tennessee (BB-43): Angaur

+But during the early nighttime hours of 23 August, Tennessee suffered a steering-control malfunction, and a quick attempt to fix it was done incorrectly.
+Tennessee turned out of line and collided with California, tearing a hole in the latter's bow, leading to death and injury for a number of crewmen aboard California, while there were no casualties aboard Tennessee.
+California was sent for work at a floating drydock in the New Hebrides, but Tennessee was sent back to Pearl Harbor for repairs.

-Early on 12 September, the ships of the bombardment group—Tennessee, Pennsylvania, four cruisers, and five destroyers—began the preparatory bombardment of Angaur.
+A quick turnaround was accomplished, and Tennessee was back in action when the Angaur operation began on 12 September.
+Early on that date, the ships of the bombardment group—Tennessee, Pennsylvania, four cruisers, and five destroyers—began the preparatory bombardment of Angaur.
 She first opened fire with her main and secondary guns at 06:32 at a range of 14000 yd, but as Japanese defenses were destroyed through the morning, she closed to within 3750 yd, at which point her 40 mm battery opened fire.
 The ship was ordered to destroy a large stone lighthouse to prevent the Japanese from using it as an observation post, but after hitting it three times, it remained standing, and so she shifted fire to other targets.
 Combined with repeated airstrikes from the carriers, the ships hammered Japanese positions around the island for five days.
 Minesweepers cleared channels to the landing beach on the western coast of the island.

 During the bombardment on 15 September, Tennessee was detached to nearby Peleliu to contribute her fire to the landing there.
 The next day, she returned to Angaur and resumed the bombardment there.
 Intent on demolishing the lighthouse, Tennessee steamed into position, but while she was training her guns on the target, the light cruiser fired a barrage of 6 in shells that destroyed the lighthouse.
 On 17 September, the Army's 81st Infantry Division stormed the beaches, and Tennessee remained offshore to provide fire support for the following two days.
 The American infantry encountered little serious resistance, and the Japanese garrison had been destroyed by 20 September, allowing Tennessee to steam to Kossol Roads, where she replenished fuel and ammunition.
 On 28 September, she departed for Manus in the Admiralty Islands to begin preparations for the Philippines operations.
 There, Rear Admiral Theodore E. Chandler replaced Kingman as the commander of Battleship Division Two.

+There was an inquiry into the 23 August accident by a Board of Investigation and Mayer was ordered relieved of his command at the earliest feasible date, which turned out to be early October.
+Command of Tennessee was given to John B. Heffernan, who, even though most of his experience was on destroyers not battleships, was available for the assignment.